SKY-AK05/Annotation_check/README.md

 7.  **Run Evaluation**: Click the "Run Evaluation" button to start the process.
 8.  **Review Results**: The dashboard will populate with a batch summary table and detailed, expandable accordions for each student file.
     *   Click on any student's accordion to see their overall score, feedback, and a per-image breakdown.
-    *   Within an image breakdown, click on any row in the "Matched", "Missed", or "Extra" tables to highlight that specific annotation in the interactive viewer.
+    *   Within an image breakdown, click on any row in the "Matched", "Missed," or "Extra" tables to highlight that specific annotation in the interactive viewer.
     *   The viewer provides instant rule-based feedback (gaps/cut-offs) and visual overlays.

 ## 🔧 Configuration